onqtam/onqtam.github.io/_posts/2018-02-12-read-compile-run-loop-a-tiny-repl-for-cpp.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/HscxAzFc2QY?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 In the video some basic usage is shown and the scene is interacted with.
-The build system used is ```Ninja``` for the fastest possible build times times.
+The build system used is ```Ninja``` for the fastest possible build times.
 Also the compilation happens in a background process - submitting code is not blocking - our program continues to run and loads the result when ready.

 ## How to use it